Tyainss/portuguese-radio-analysis/README.md

-# 🎶 Radio Song Analysis
+# 🎶 Portuguese Radio Analysis

-Radio Song Analysis is a comprehensive project designed to scrape and analyze data from multiple radio stations, providing insights into the music being played.
+Portuguese Radio Analysis is a comprehensive project designed to scrape and analyze data from 4 Portuguese radio stations, providing insights into the music being played.
 The project consists of two main parts:

 1. **ETL Process**: Scrapes and processes data from radio websites and integrates additional information from APIs.
 2. **Streamlit Dashboard**: Visualizes the analyzed data in an interactive and user-friendly web application.